Developmental Delays

 How Pediatric Therapy Can Help

-- Occupational Therapists – support fine motor skills, play, self-care, sensory processing, and feeding
+- Occupational Therapists (OTs) – support fine motor skills, play, self-care, sensory processing, and feeding

-- Physical Therapists – improve movement, balance, and coordination
+- Physical Therapists (PTs) – improve movement, strength, balance, gross motor development and coordination

-- Speech-Language Pathologists – support speech, understanding, social communication, and cognitive skills
+- Speech-Language Pathologists (SLPs) – support speech, understanding, social communication, and cognitive skills

 Therapy starts with a comprehensive evaluation and always includes family input, age-appropriate activities, and personalized goals.